 There are two different options when offering discounts on your subscription products with Bold Subscriptions.
-These options are under "Subscriptions" in the navigation bar.
+These options are under Subscriptions > My Subscriptions in the navigation bar.
 You can choose to provide no discount at all or offer a general "Subscribe and Save" style percentage discount.

 It is your typical "Subscribe and Save" style discount; it offers a percent discount for subscribing rather than opting for a one-time purchase.
 It is a great incentive to encourage customers to subscribe.

 This option is found in "Step 4: Offer a Discount" when editing or creating a Subscription Group.

 This discount option is only compatible with stores operating in Single Product or Multiple Products mode.
 You can view your current cart style in Subscriptions > Cart Mode.

 It will discount the listed Shopify product price for any product in the subscription group.